klebs6/klebs-general/tracing-setup/README.md

 # License

-This project is licensed under the MIT License.
+This crate is licensed under the MIT License.